 - Signed with a signature that does not match the signature on the photo ID

-You will be notified by email, mail or phone to advise that we have received and accepted your application and you can expect to see your Mail-In Ballot Kit arrive in the mail in mid-late October.
+You will be notified by email, mail or phone to advise that we have received and accepted your application and when you can expect to see your Mail-In Ballot Kit.
 If you don’t receive your ballot, please call Elections Regina at 306-751-4479.

 Instructions for Witnesses

 As the person who witnesses the voter’s signature on the Voter Registration Form, you will need to review the applicant’s identification and confirm that you are satisfied that the voter’s identity has been established.

 The voter applying for the mail-in ballot should produce: